Kings–Lakers rivalry: Background

-Both teams joined the BAA in 1948, which would become the NBA the following year.
-During the first decade of the NBA, when the Kings and Lakers were based in Rochester, New York and Minneapolis respectively (with the former then being known as the Royals), both teams played each other in the postseason five times.
+Both teams joined the BAA in 1948 (alongside the since-rebranded Fort Wayne Pistons (now Detroit Pistons) and Indianapolis Jets, the latter of which would fold operations a year later), which would become the NBA the following year due to the merger of the younger BAA and the older NBL.
+During their only season of play within the BAA, the Lakers and Royals would meet up once again in a playoff setting, this time being held in the BAA's Western Division Finals, which ended with Minneapolis sweeping Rochester 2–0 and later winning the final BAA championship ever held before its merger into the modern-day NBA.
 The Lakers won five of these series and went on to win five NBA Championships in Minneapolis, while the Royals won the 1951 series and went on to win the 1951 NBA Finals, their sole NBA Championship.

 The Royals would then go through various periods of futility and success, with a relocation to Cincinnati in 1957, a period of playoff appearances between 1962 and 1967 led by MVP point guard Oscar Robertson, another location to Kansas City, Missouri in 1972 (with a part-time residency in Omaha, Nebraska until 1975) with minimal playoff success (while renaming to the Kings to avoid confusion with the Kansas City Royals), and then finally relocating to Sacramento, California in 1985, where they remain today.
 Meanwhile, the Lakers would relocate to their present-day home of Los Angeles in 1960, winning six more championships between 1972 and 1988, largely with the Showtime team led by MVPs Magic Johnson, Kareem Abdul-Jabbar, coach Pat Riley, owner Jerry Buss, and general manager Jerry West.
 The Kings and Lakers had one playoff series against each other during this period in 1984 (while the Kings were still in Kansas City), with the Lakers sweeping the Kings 3–0.

 In 1996, the Lakers signed future MVP Shaquille O'Neal in free agency, and traded for future MVP Kobe Bryant in the 1996 NBA draft.
 In 2000, Phil Jackson from the Chicago Bulls dynasty was hired as head coach.
 Meanwhile, the Kings qualified for the playoffs in 1996, and would be a perennial playoff team between 1998 and 2006, becoming known as The Greatest Show On Court.
 The Kings were coached by Rick Adelman and led by Chris Webber, Vlade Divac, Peja Stojaković, Jason Williams, Bobby Jackson, among others.
 During this time, a bitter rivalry between the teams would be renewed, facing each other in consecutive playoff series between 2000 and 2002.
 The Lakers would defeat the Kings in 5 games in the 2000 Western Conference First Round, while they would sweep the Kings the following year in the 2001 Semifinals en route to back-to-back championships.